codihuston/ustrending/docs/development.md

     Simply run `yarn run test` in the directory of the application that you want to test.

-    > Note: Unit tests should not rely on external sources.
+    > Note: Unit tests should not rely on external sources

     > Note: Integration tests should test larger pieces of the codebase, and sometimes, it may be appropriate to read/write to/from external services